BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Official Meals** `PASSIVE`

-Fellowship models treat Bill as a [banner][Banner].
+Friendly Fellowship models treat Bill the [Pony] as a [banner][Banner].

 - **Second Breakfast** `PASSIVE`

-A Fellowship model who ends their Activation in base contact with Bill can roll a D6.
-On a 5+, they may restore 1 point of Might, Will or Fate spent earlier in the battle.
-Only one model can use this rule each turn.
+A friendly Fellowship model who ends their Activation in base contact with Bill the [Pony] may roll a D6.
+On a 5+, the model may regain a single point of Might, Will or Fate spent earlier in the battle.
+Only a single friendly model can use this special rule each turn.

 - **Only a Pony** `PASSIVE`

-Bill never provides a Stand Fast.
-However, he can benefit from any Fellowship hero's Stand Fast.
+Bill the [Pony] may never provide a [Stand Fast].
+However, Bill the [Pony] may benefit from the [Stand Fast] of other Fellowship models.

 </div>